CleoMenezesJr/flatline/README.md

 Flatline basically uses appstream to tell GNOME Software which app to show, but I still haven't found a way or know if it's possible to tell GS which repository to focus on.
 If you use distributions that focus heavily on using Flatpaks like Fedora Silverblue, you won't notice this.
-Choose Flathub repository on the upper left side.
+Choose Flathub repository on the upper right side.